JKx2020/Pandas_hw/README.md

 ### Scores by School Type

 * Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

+To run, simply go to PyCitySchools/PyCitySchools_starter.ipynb and run the ipynb file